Se habla español

 If you’re looking for a smooth ride, this tire’s sidewall makes it extra durable, long-lasting, and steady.
 It even stands up in challenging circumstances under uneven, rocky ground.

 The Goodyear Marathon is excellent for drivers embarking on long-haul drives with a trailer in tow or traveling on varied terrains.
-They are great for travel, horse, cargo, and boat trailers.
+It is also great for travel, horse, cargo, and boat trailers.

 • Speed Rating: 65 MPH